There are seven schools at university level run in Iceland. These schools are the following:

 The University of Iceland was established on the 17th June, 1911, the one-hundredth anniversary of the birth of Jón Sigurðsson.
 For the first 29 years it was housed in the Alþingi House by Austurvöllur.
 In 1940, the University was relocated to the university building on Suðurgata.

-About 14.000 students are enrolled at the University of Iceland, thereof nearly 500 doctoral students.
-Permanent teachers and other staff, including the staff of institutions, number nearly 1300, and 2200 part-time teachers also work at the University.
-It is one of the largest work places in the country, with over 20.000 people engaged in activities there.
+About 13.000 students are enrolled at the University of Iceland, thereof about 500 doctoral students.
+Permanent teachers and other staff, including the staff of institutions, number ca. 1500, and 2400 part-time teachers also work at the University.

 The University of Akureyri